Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Bryant, Pope, Thigpen, Wooten, Cogswell and Rose
+Bryant, Pope, Thigpen, Wooten, Cogswell, Rose and Ridgeway

 Document Path: l:\council\bills\bh\7037ahb19.docx